ShadeLab/RhizobiaPanGenome/README.md

 Additional scripts will be later added to the gene listng notebook that will allow for post mega alignment fasta files to be used in counting gene matches.
 This will be useful as some fasta files will be removed due to shortness or quality in the MEGA alignment process.
 As MEGA reformats tags, another script will have to be written that associates MEGA reformated tags to the tags in the blastnout.fasta files.

 The end product of this should be two csv files that show what genes were found in what genomes and in what quantities pre and post MEGA alignment and quality/length control.
 I will also have alignments for all housekeeping genes.
-This will be done following the same process as done with nifH and using the scripts in the new jupyter notebook to create the excel sheets.
+This will be done following the same process as done with nifH minus the amino acid conversion and using the scripts in the new jupyter notebook to create the excel sheets.

 Some steps of the nifH will have to be redone as the initial blastnout file converted to fasta has change.
 My original script the removed all the matches from the blastnout file into a fasta formatted file had issues with reformatting some of the tags.
 This is also fine as certain components of my original nifH processing were done in a different location and are not contained in this directory.